 5. You could still face UK inheritance tax

 Even after living in Portugal for years, UK nationals could still be considered UK domiciled by HM Revenue & Customs.
-This could result in UK inheritance taxes of 40% on your worldwide assets, in addition to Portuguese stamp duty (although measures are available to avoid double taxation on the same asset).
+This could result in UK inheritance taxes of 40% on your worldwide assets (above the thresholds).
+This is in addition to Portuguese stamp duty, but there are measures to avoid double taxation on the same asset.

-With careful planning and specialist, cross-border advice, you can get peace of mind that you have the most suitable estate plan in place, for yourself and your chosen heirs.
+With careful planning and specialist, cross-border advice from Blevins Franks, you can get peace of mind that you have the most suitable estate plan in place, for yourself and your chosen heirs.